FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Comparison of Results.rst

 Houses Hazard Map is focused on permanent residences attached to foundations and worksite areas, including facilities that contain workers on a daily basis.
-This includes farm operations, oil and gas operations, sand and gravel operations, and fish hatcheries
+This includes farm operations, oil and gas operations, sand and gravel operations, and fish hatcheries.

+1. Review the complete hazard raster and zoom in on Vanderbilt Beach for a more detailed examination.

 .. image:: ../img/Coastal/haz009.png